Alzheimer's Care In Anderson, SC

-Learn more about the specialized Alzheimer's care available for Anderson seniors.
+Learn more about the specialized Alzheimer's care available for Anderson, SC seniors.

 Statistically, family members who care for seniors with Alzheimer's disease end up with medical problems of their own.
 Research shows that family caregivers providing long-term Alzheimer's care have dramatically increased occurrences of chronic illness, depression, and even early death.
 This is not to say that family members should not provide care for their senior loved ones.
 Instead, it is a caution and warning not to go it alone.